 Always transport heavy loads in the luggage compartment and place the seat backs in a vertical position.
-Always use the anchors provided with suitable rope to secure heavy objects.
+Always use the fastening rings with suitable rope or straps.
 Never overload the vehicle.
-Both the carrying capacity as well as the distribution of the load in the vehicle affect driving behaviour and braking ability "
+Both the carrying capacity as well as the distribution of the load in the vehicle have effects on the driving behaviour and braking ability $\Rightarrow \Delta$.